tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/Activities/07-Stu_Indexing/README.md

     * `annual_inc`
     * `purpose`

-6. Filter `filtered_df` by row values where `term` is equal to `36 months` in order to focus on only three-year loan records.
+6. Filter `filtered_df` by row values where `term` is equal to `36 months` in order to focus on three-year loan records only.

 7. Modify rows with `term` values equal to `36 months` to be `3 years`.